albumentations.core.utils

 param: Sequence[Number]

-)Process a sequence and return it as a (min, max) tuple.
+)Convert a two-element sequence to (min, max) tuple.
+Raises if len != 2.
+Returns (min(param), max(param)).
+Use from to_tuple and transform param parsing.
 Args: param (Sequence[Number]): Sequence of numeric values.
 Returns: tuple[Number, Number]: Tuple containing (min_value, max_value) from the sequence.
 Raises: ValueError: If the sequence doesn't contain exactly 2 elements.

 Parameters